We are on a journey to ensure that all students love to read and write. It's a bold mission. The Phonemic Advantage Learning System™

 Ethiopia, where black-maned lions and spotted hyenas prowled near her bedroom window, Beverly became keenly aware of the uniqueness of life and language from an early age.

-Upon returning to the United States and the sudden introduction to a land with many “white people,” Beverly was woefully unprepared for 1st grade and learning to read.
+Upon coming to the United States and the sudden introduction to a very modern society, Beverly was woefully unprepared for 1st grade and learning to read.
 Being socially and linguistically behind, Beverly had to figure out how to communicate and fit in with a group of children she was unaccustomed to.
 Even simple tasks like the teacher's request to “line up” after recess seemed very quizzical.

 In addition, Language Arts was not her forte.
-Like many science-minded students today, Beverly struggled with some aspect of language.
+Like many science-minded students today, Beverly struggled with some aspects of language.
 Reading, spelling, and writing beset any progress she hoped for.
 The widely used whole language approach conflicted with her learning style of needing a system where the 44 sounds and 26 letters fit together.
-Her mind constantly searched for relationships that would bring order to the confusing instruction she was being taught.
+She wanted to know "why letters stand together to form words."

 Though English instruction felt daunting to her, Beverly excelled in science.
-Desiring to go into some aspect of the medical profession, she took a year off from college to work with an international medical team in Somalia.
-During her time in this war-torn, famine ridden country, observing the necessary skills for communicating cross-culturally captured Beverly’s attention.
+Desiring to go into the medical profession, she took a year off from college to work with an international medical team in Somalia.
+During her time in this war-torn, famine-ridden country, observing the necessary skills for communicating cross-culturally captured Beverly’s attention.

 Building Alphabet Harbor™ highlights the president's passion for all children: that they enjoy the process of reading and find the gift of language.
 In Alphabet Harbor™, Beverly ensures a grand scheme that ignites the thinking styles of science-minded, artistic and literary gifted children.